 Kotor old town.

-Natasa, Vesko, Goran and I managed to see some old towns as well and if I was to go into detail then this would be a book.
+Natasa, Vesko, Goran and I managed to see some old towns as well and if I was to go into detail, this would become a book.
 Just book your next vacation to the balkans and go and be amazed.
 The day ended rather late and I still had to get online to reply to emails, updating social media and getting my bearings.
 I could have been classified as "living dead" when my head hit the pillow.
 That was a LONG but fruitful day thanks to Natasa and the gang.